gbv/k10plus-subjects/README.md

 Script `zenodo-get` in this repository can be used for automatic download from Zenodo.

 Data is provided in [PICA Normalized](https://format.gbv.de/pica/normalized) format with one record per line.
-Further extraction and analysis of PICA Normalized requires [pica-rs](https://github.com/deutsche-nationalbibliothek/pica-rs) and Bash to be installed.
+Further extraction and analysis of PICA Normalized requires [pica-rs](https://github.com/deutsche-nationalbibliothek/pica-rs), Bash and Perl to be installed.

 ## Scope

 The data is reduced to data fields used for subject indexing in K10plus catalog and limited to records with at least one library holding.
 Records without any subject indexing are omitted.
 See the file README.md of <https://doi.org/10.5281/zenodo.6817455> for further description of the data.

-## Analysis of classification

-Complete analysis depends on the fields to be analysed.
-The following analysis is limited to classification data.

-### Extract raw indexing for each classification
+## Extract raw indexing for each vocabulary

-File `classifications.csv` contains a list of classifications, each with the corresponding PICA field.
 See <https://format.k10plus.de/k10plushelp.pl?cmd=pplist&katalog=Standard#titel> for documentation of PICA fields.

-Script `extract-classification.sh` helps to extract classification data from PICA to TSV format, e.g.
+Script `extract-subjects.pl` extracts indexing data from PICA to TSV format, e.g.

-    cat kxp-subjects-sample_2021-06-30*.dat | ./extract-classification.sh rvk
+    cat kxp-subjects-sample_2021-06-30*.dat | ./extract-subjects.pl > subjects.tsv

 The resulting TSV files contains three columns:

 - PPN
 - notation (subfield `$a`)
 - source (subfield `$A` if available)

+Multiple sources are concatenated with separator `|`.

+**Note:** Use of sources field (`$A` in most cases) contains a large number of errors when the label of a concept was put in the sources field by accident!

 Repeated subfield result in repeated rows.
 An example: